 It's easy to get answers about health and nutrition!
 Just send your question by email to [email protected] and Dr. Harlan will respond to selected questions of general interest.
 Answers will be posted in the Ask Dr. Gourmet newsletter (sign up now!) and archived in the Ask Dr. Gourmet section of the website.

-I've been checking out the website and I'm a little confused about the rice recipes.
+I've been checking out your website and I'm a little confused about the rice recipes.
 They all seem to use twice as much liquid as rice usually needs and you don't seem to be following the "cook it in a lot of water and then drain the excess off" method either.
 Examples: Dirty Rice has 1/2 cup of brown rice and 2 1/2 cups of water and your Spanish Rice/Rice-A-Roni has 1 cup of brown rice and 4 1/2 cups of water.

 Am I missing something?